Horsemen of Apocalypse: Fictional biography

-1st incarnation
+The First Horsemen

-The original Four Horsemen were all Apocalypse's biological children, whose names reflected their mutant abilities.
-Thousands of years ago, they resided on a sentient island called Okkara where mutants have created an advanced society.
-Okkara was attacked by an enemy wielding the Twilight Sword which divided the sentient island into two creatures, Krakoa and Arakko, and Apocalypse and his first horsemen fought the invaders.
-Eventually, to stop the onslaught, Arakko and the strongest mutants of the land, including Apocalypse's wife Genesis and the Four Horsemen, went beyond the breach and sealed it from the other side.
+Thousands of years ago, Apocalypse and his wife, Genesis, ruled the sentient island Okkara, home to a thriving mutant civilization.
+They had four children, each named after tribulations absent in their mutant paradise: War, Famine, Pestilence, and Death.
+They were raised to be warriors, often beaten by their mother for showing weakness.
+When they came of age, they formed the first Horsemen of Apocalypse and fought against the Brood in Ancient Egypt.
+When the forces of Annihilation from the dimension of Amenth invaded Earth and split Okkara into Krakoa and Arakko, the Horsemen, along with Genesis, the rest of the Okkaran mutants, and the newly created island of Arakko, were voluntarily sealed away in Amenth to stop the invasion while Apocalypse remained on Earth to build a mutant society strong enough to repel the Amenthi Daemons when they inevitably returned.

 11th century incarnation

 Having special fondness for the originals, Apocalypse assembled a new incarnation of the Horsemen during the 11th century and sent them to kill a pagan named Folkbern Logan in medieval London.
-To fill the role of Pestilence, Apocalypse recruited Phantom Bats of the Twelve Minds, a mutant that greatly resembles Orb with his arms replaced by wings which allowed him to fly.
-For the role of Famine, Apocalypse had chosen a Native American female.
-For the role of War, Apocalypse had recruited a mutant that resembled a mummy.
+To fill the role of Pestilence, Apocalypse recruited Phantom Bats of the Twelve Minds, a mutant that greatly resembles Orb with his arms replaced by wings which allowed him to fly and can perform the Red Stare that emits red bats that immolate anything it touches.
+For the role of Famine, Apocalypse had chosen a Native American female who rides an undead flying bear.
+For the role of War, Apocalypse had recruited a mutant that resembled a mummy and rode a skinless winged horse with bat-like wings.
 For the role of Death, Apocalypse recruited a mutant who seemed to possess a gas-like body which allowed him to fly and wears a robe and cloak that covers his entire body like the Grim Reaper.
 Thor comes to Folkbern's aid and kills the Horsemen of Apocalypse single-handedly.